 Tools like Zapier, Make, and n8n execute a fixed rule.
 A trigger arrives, a condition is checked, an action runs.
 If the input matches the condition, the workflow completes.
 If the input doesn't match, the workflow errors out or skips the record.
 Automation has no mechanism for reasoning about what the input means.

 An AI agent reads the input, determines what it represents, and decides what action is appropriate.
 When an unexpected input arrives, the agent doesn't require a pre-written rule for that variant.
 The agent reasons from context and acts — even when no rule covers the case.
+This is the property that makes agents suited for workflows where the input environment is outside the business's direct control.

 This is an architectural difference, not a capability ranking.
 Automation is not a weaker version of an AI agent.
 Both are the right tool for different conditions.